The Beauty Market

-The Beauty Market is a 1919 American drama film directed by Colin Campbell and written by Margery Land May.
+The Beauty Market is a 1919 American silent drama film directed by Colin Campbell and written by Margery Land May.
 The film stars Katherine MacDonald, Roy Stewart, Kathleen Kirkham, Wedgwood Nowell, Winter Hall, and Robert Brower.
 The film was released on December 1, 1919, by First National Exhibitors' Circuit.
 There are no known archival holdings of the film, so it is presumably a lost film.

+Plot

+The film depicts the classic struggle of a woman stuck between the social expectations of a wealthy marriage with status and the desire to marry the man she honestly loves.